chwebster/times-tables/README.md

 ## Installation

-Two options.
-You can either
+1. To download, you can either

 * Click the green "Clone or Download" button.

 OR

 * Open a terminal and navigate to where you want the download to go.
-Type
+Then type

 ```
 git clone https://github.com/chwebster/times-tables
 ```

+2. To run the program you need to open a terminal (if you haven't already done so) and navigate to the folder where times_tables.py is located.
 Now you can run the program from the command line by typing

 ```
 python times_tables.py